Meera Peak Climbing

 Mera peak is placed in the east of Khumbu trekking trail of Everest region.
 It is somewhat challenging and for the first timers it can be the exhilarating experience.
 Though the climbing here does not require technical knowledge but you should have good immunity to adapt in such a high altitude of 6,654m and some preliminary skill concerning climbing instruments such as ice axe and crampons.the trial winds in the original Everest expedition route from Jiri.
 We cross high ridges and enthralling deep gorges in Everest region the native soil of legendary climbers ‘Sherpas’ before entering to the isolated wilderness of Hinku Valley.
 Annually 700 foreigners make an attempt to climb Mera peak which demands preliminary mountaineering experience and a special permit from Nepal Mountaineering Association.
 J.O.M Roberts, Sir Edmund Hillary and Tenzing Norgay where the first masters who got victory over Mera peak in 20 May 1953.

+In case you are wondering where you can play games, here you are casino echtgeld bonus ohne einzahlung.
+You will be flattered!
 Before we start our climb to Mera peak we organize a basic climbing course instructed by professional sherpa climbers such that all of our climbers have basic climbing knowledge so they get confidence to get triumph over the summit.
 In the weather condition is good we can climb the peak and descend back in the same day.
 From the pinnacle of Mera peak we can view the outstanding view of Everest, Lhotse, Makalu, Kanchanjunga and Cho Oyu.
 Mera peak climbing is a complete tented camping trek where our kitchen staffs will serve you with fresh, hygienic and delicious food.

 Elevation: 6,654m/21,825 ft.

 Region: Everest/ Khumbu Himal